kubernetes/website/content/en/docs/concepts/storage/ephemeral-volumes.md

 ### PersistentVolumeClaim naming

-Naming of the automatically created PVCs is deterministic: the name is a combination of Pod name and volume name, with a hyphen (`-`) in the middle.
+Naming of the automatically created PVCs is deterministic: the name is a combination of the Pod name and volume name, with a hyphen (`-`) in the middle.
 In the example above, the PVC name will be `my-app-scratch-volume`.
 This deterministic naming makes it easier to interact with the PVC because one does not have to search for it once